ucsd-ml-arts/generative-text-parker/README.md

 ## Abstract

-*Include your abstract here.
-This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you used.
-Also describe your creative goals, and whether you were successful in achieving them.
-Also could describe future directions.*

 Artistically, the input of my project is a high school essay I wrote on Artificial Intelligence in Space Rovers, and the output is the same high school essay with roughly twice the word count.
 What I'm creating is a highschooler's dream, and a statement to the needless verbosity and meaningless clutter that high word counts encourage.

 I used (rather, abused) OpenAI's GPT-2 model to accomplish my goals.
 I wanted to purposefully misuse parts of the model in order to put an end to GPT-2's creativity, and to produce something in stark contrast to the text-summarative capabilities that GPT-2 has been cited for.
 This involved a large amount of experimentation with different generation parameters such as `temperature` and `top_k`, as well as exploration of the use and over-use of finetuning.